 Professor of Social Interaction Elizabeth Stokoe has spent twenty five years analyzing the way people talk, message, and interact with each other.
-Here’s how she applies her findings to online interactions.
-Learn more about Liz and how she can help your business here.
+Learn more about Liz and how she can help your business.

 Like many startups and marketing teams, Typeform has been thinking about this question a lot.
 To help them, they transplanted me from Loughborough University to their office in Barcelona after seeing my TED Talk.

 But being ‘conversational’ is not always the same as being ‘friendly.’
 Both online and face-to-face, sometimes it’s better to shoot straight and cut the chatter.

 Here’s how to make common online exchanges smoother—and get better responses.

 Asking for someone’s email address is an everyday, often automated question for most businesses.
 But if you want to build a healthy contact list, how you ask is key.

 First, are they expecting to give their email, or are they doing you a favor by giving it to you?
 If the person wants your service, product, or information, then you’re entitled to ask.

 In this case, there’s no need for small talk.
 Ask direct questions.
 Use punctuation to be conversational and connect sets of questions together like this: